• Skip to primary navigation

 Instructions

-• In a small fry pan, heat the oil and fry the tortillas until they just begin to crisp.
+• Heat the oil in a small fry pan and fry the tortillas until they begin to crisp.
 Remove to paper towels to drain.
+Sprinkle with salt.
 Set - aside.
-Drain the oil heat the ranchera sauce - keep warm.
+Drain the oil and heat the ranchera sauce - keep warm.

 • In a small saucepan, heat the beans, loosen with a little water if they seem too dry.
 Lightly mash.